killerapp/ray-mcp/README.md

 uv run isort ray_mcp/
 ```

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

+**Ready to supercharge your Ray workflows?
+Get started now!** 🚀✨